Jaaystones/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 * How to use doubly linked lists

-* Start to look for the right source of information without too much help

----
 File|Task
 ---|---
 [0-print_dlistint](./0-print_dlistint) | A C function that prints all the elements of a list